 Fast-food chains, as well as fast-casual restaurants, have seen a sharp growth in the adoption of self-order kiosks in recent years.
 As a result, customers now see self-order kiosks as a key requirement for their overall guest experience.

 There are various reasons why self-order kiosks have gained popularity, including diners’ demand for easy-to-understand menus and a digital experience.
-Digital kiosks also allow customers to control their ordering process, so they can take time to make choices, and customize orders as needed.
+Kiosks software also allow customers to control their ordering process, so they can take time to make choices, and customize orders as needed.

 Digital kiosks and menus also allow restaurants to offer more choices, and increase upselling opportunities, through prompts and targeted promos.
 As a result, average basket size and value increase, generating more revenue and also letting you save costs on additional staffing.